malemay/soybean_sv_paper/README.md

 ## Software dependencies

+These analyses were initially run on a Linux high-performance computer running openSUSE Leap 15.3.
+However, the code should run seamlessly on any Linux machine running the bash shell.

 The following software should be installed to reproduce the analyses.
 Some of these programs may themselves have additional dependencies.
 Versions used for this work are indicated in parentheses.